Cerenia/cerenia.github.io/README.md

 ![](fig/TI-logo.png)

-You will also notice that there are now more verification states, and that these states are now always shown below the avatar and name of your counterparty in the conversation view.
+You will also notice that there are now more verification states, and that these states are always shown below the avatar and name of your counterparty in the conversation view.
 Your contacts can have one of these verification states:

-- _**Unverified**_ if you have either never changed interacted with this contacts verified status before or have specifically set it to unverified, either manually by tapping "clear verification" in the "View safety number screen" or through rejecting all introductions that you got for this contact.
+- _**Unverified**_ if you have either never interacted with this contacts verified state before or have specifically set it to unverified, either manually by tapping "clear verification" in the "View safety number screen" or through rejecting all introductions that you got for this contact.
 - _**Manually Verified**_ if you have tapped the "set manually verified" button on the "Verify safety number" screen.
-This is the weakest form of verification and does not unlock any trusted-introductions feature for this contact.
+This is the weakest form of verification and does not unlock any trusted-introductions features for this contact.
 - _**QR Verified**_ indicating that you have scanned the QR code in the "View safety number" screen of your conversation.
 - _**Introduced**_ indicating that you have accepted an introduction for this contact.
 - _**Strongly verified**_ indicating that you have scanned the QR code and accepted at least one introduction for this contact.

 You can initiate an introduction the same way you would forward a contact, in the menu which pops up when tapping the "+" in the conversation view.
 Please be aware that you can only introduce people to someone that you have either directly verified by scanning the QR-code, or have accepted an introduction for.
 Additionally, you can only introduce contacts for which you have directly scanned the conversation QR-code of.
-The application will let you know if you are trying to do something that is now allowed and will tell you how to remedy it.
+The application will let you know if you are trying to do something that is not allowed and will tell you how to remedy it.

 |  |  |
 | ------------- | ------------- |
 | ![](fig/Android-Initiate-Introduction.png)  | ![](fig/Android-Introduction-not-possible.png) |

-Once you have contacts that have a strong enough verification status, you will be able to choose which _QR Verified_ or _Strongly Verified_ contacts you want to introduce.
+Once you have contacts that have a strong enough verification state, you will be able to choose which _QR Verified_ or _Strongly Verified_ contacts you want to introduce.

  ![](fig/Android-introduce-contacts.png)

- After someone sent you introductions, you can navigate to the management screen by tapping on their profile picture, then "Trusted Introductions".
+ After someone sent you an introduction, you can navigate to the management screen by tapping on their profile picture, then "Trusted Introductions".
 Here you can interact with the introductions that this contact has forwarded to you or navigate to the screen which shows all the introductions you have received.

 |  |  |  |
 | ------------- | ------------- | ------------- |